openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 A *tuple* type is a reference type created as a fixed set of other types.
 The value of a tuple type is a group of values of types that comprise the tuple type.
 The types are specified in the same order as declared within the tuple type declaration.
-Each element of the tuple is thus implied to have its own type.
+It implies that each element of the tuple has its own type.
-The operator ``[]`` (square brackets) is used to access the elements of a tuple in a manner similar to that used to access elements of an array.
+The operator '``[]``' (square brackets) is used to access the elements of a tuple in a manner similar to that used to access elements of an array.

 An index expression belongs to an integer type.
 The index of the 1st tuple